naomibaes/naomibaes.github.io/content/talks/conceptual_change_2025/index.md

 publishDate: 2025-04-22T00:00:00Z

-summary: "Presented my PhD work on modelling conceptual change using two developed frameworks: (1) SIBling, a linguistic model of semantic change; and (2) LSC-Eval, a general-purpose framework for evaluating methods for assessing dimensions of semantic change."
+summary: "Presented my PhD work on modelling conceptual change using two developed frameworks: (1) SIBling, a linguistic model of semantic change; and (2) LSC-Eval, a general-purpose framework for evaluating methods for assessing dimensions of semantic change.
+Event: Change is Key!
+Conference (University of Gothenburg, Dept. of Philosophy, Linguistics & Theory of Science)"
 abstract: "Presented my PhD work on modelling conceptual change using two developed frameworks: (1) SIBling, a linguistic model of semantic change; and (2) LSC-Eval, a general-purpose framework for evaluating methods for assessing dimensions of semantic change.Slides available via the link above."
 url_slides: "https://www.slideshare.net/slideshow/dimensions-of-semantic-change-validation-and-application-of-the-sibling-framework/283131650"